laurenbrabbin/databases/Music-Library/recipes/artist_recipe.md

 -- so we can start with a fresh state.
 -- (RESTART IDENTITY resets the primary key)

-TRUNCATE TABLE students RESTART IDENTITY; -- replace with your own table name.
+TRUNCATE TABLE arists RESTART IDENTITY; -- replace with your own table name.

 -- Below this line there should only be `INSERT` statements.
 -- Replace these statements with your own seed data.